pivotal/docs-tap/scst-scan/scan-1-0.hbs.md

 This topic gives you an overview of use cases, features, and CVEs for Supply Chain Security Tools (SCST) - Scan 1.0

+> **Note** SCST - Scan 1.0 is deprecated in
+Tanzu Application Platform v1.9 and later.
+In Tanzu Application Platform v1.9, SCST - Scan 1.0 is still the default in Supply Chain with Testing.
+For more information, see [Add testing and scanning to your application](../getting-started/add-test-and-security.hbs.md#add-testing-and-scanning-to-your-application).
-> **Note** Scan 1.0 has been deprecated as of the TAP 1.9 release.
-Scan 1.0 will remain the default in the [test and scan supply chain](../getting-started/add-test-and-security.hbs.md#add-testing-and-scanning-to-your-application) in the TAP 1.9 release but it is recommended to opt-in to Scan 2.0 as Scan 1.0 will be replaced as the default and removed in a future version.
-For more information about Scan 1.0 versus Scan 2.0, see the [scan overview page](./overview.hbs.md).
-To enable Scan 2.0, see [Enable Scan 2.0 for the test and scan supply chain](./integrate-app-scanning.hbs.md)
+VMware recommends using SCST - Scan 2.0 as SCST - Scan 1.0 will be removed in a future version and SCST - Scan 2.0 will be the default.
+For more information, see [SCST - Scan versions](./overview.hbs.md), and [Enable SCST - Scan 2.0 for default Test and Scan supply chains](./integrate-app-scanning.hbs.md).

 ## <a id="overview"></a>Overview